PhilipSkinner/elemental-lowcode/documentation/websites/views.md

 The parameters collection within the event can contain hard coded values or values passed into the template from repeating groups, template includes or bag values.

-**submit**
+### submit

 Can be attached to form tag objects and allows for events to be triggered back to the controller on submission.
 See the bind section below for more information on how to use this to retrieve values.
+Submission events can be turned into pollers - see the polling section below.

-**bind**
+### bind

 Binds an input field to a particular bag value: